daiyanze/Vimmy/README.md

 For loading global configurations, put them in `.configs/before.vim`.

-For loading plugins, directly put them in .vimrc.
+For loading plugins, directly put them in `.vimrc`.

 For loading other configurations, put them in `.configs/after.vim`.